A Look Ahead to the 2010 NBA Draft

 Bledsoe is the unlimited upside pick.
 If and when he figures things out offensively, he’ll be absolutely impossible to guard.
 If he doesn’t, his ceiling will be as a solid defensive-minded backup.

 As a potential member of the Miami Heat, Bledsoe would not be overly pressured to initiate offense (a task that ultimately falls to Dwyane Wade and hopefully LeBron James).
 Therefore, for the Heat, it’s really all about his ability to develop a consistent outside shot.
 If he’s ever able to do so, with the quality of defense he is already capable of playing, he’d be a surefire starter and a possible future All Star.

 Paul George: Small Forward, Fresno State

 George is all about an incredible upside.
 He wasn’t heavily recruited out of high school.
 He didn’t really dominate in his two years at Fresno State.
-He has never really been in discussions about top players.
-He doesn’t have the cache of a Gordon Hayward, who led his team to that incredible NCAA tournament run that fell one half court heave away from the ultimate goal.
-But he’s the better pro prospect.
+He has never really been in any discussions about top players.
+He doesn’t have the cache of a Gordon Hayward, who led his Butler team to an incredible NCAA tournament run that fell one half court heave away from the ultimate goal.
+But he’s the best overall wing prospect in the draft.
 His game oozes solid play and big potential in just about every capacity.

 At 6’9”, the 20-year-old is a long, smooth wing with natural scoring instincts.
 He is an elite athlete, possessing terrific quickness and tremendous leaping ability, which makes him dynamic in transition and a strong finisher at the rim in the half court set.
-Yet, although this athleticism would make him seem like a candidate to try and dunk the ball at all costs, George’s game is actually predicated on his jump shot.
-It has unlimited range, and his sheer size, coupled with the elevation he gets, allows him to get it off whenever he pleases.
+His game, however, is actually predicated on his jump shot.
+It has unlimited range, and George’s sheer size, coupled with the elevation he gets, allows him to get it off whenever he pleases.
 Big wings who can shoot never go out of style.

 When he’s not taking jump shots, he struggles.
 His shot is not nearly as effective off-the-dribble, which causes his overall shooting efficiency to dip.
 He also turns the ball over far too much.
 But, again, he’s only 20 years old.